Life On Mars Might Require Enhanced Humans, Altering Bodies And Minds To Survive

 “We can not simulate the same physical and environmental conditions to reconstruct the Martian environment, I mean such traits like Martian microgravitation or radiation exposure,” Szocik said in an e-mail to Seeker.
 “Consequently, we cannot predict physical and biological effects of humans living on Mars.”

-“Consequently, we cannot predict physical and biological effects of humans living on Mars.”

-In a report on what might be expected by those living on Mars, Space outlined some of the conditions humans would confront as colonists on the Red Planet.
-These included planet-wide dust storms that could conceivably endanger life by clogging machinery and filters (especially necessary for life support), temperatures that range from minus 195 F (minus 126 C) in winter near the poles to 68 F (20 C) during summer near the equator (and can change drastically inside of a week), gravity just one-third that of Earth’s (which can lead to drastic degradation of bone density within just a couple years), and harsh radiation from a Sun unblocked by strong magnetic fields or a thick enough atmosphere.
+In a report on what might be expected by those living on Mars, Space.com outlined some of the conditions humans would confront as colonists on the Red Planet.
+These included planet-wide dust storms that could conceivably endanger life by clogging machinery and filters (especially necessary for life support), temperatures that range from minus 195 F (minus 126 C) in winter near the poles to 68 F (20 C) during summer near the equator (and can change drastically inside of a week), gravity just one-third that of Earth’s (which can lead to drastic degradation of bone density within just a couple years), and harsh radiation from a Sun unblocked by strong magnetic fields or a thick-enough atmosphere.

 Szocik finds that “an awareness of the one-way journey and all possible dangers” of a Mars mission cannot be simulated on the International Space Station (ISS) or even at remote places like Antarctica, a location often referred to in research on isolated living conditions and being analogous with space missions.
 The cognitive scientist says that Antarctica and the ISS are fine for training but notes that those individuals in Antarctica do not live in conditions where they are dependent on artificial life support systems.
 (Left unsaid is the fact that individuals on the ISS and in Antarctica know that they are but hours away from far less harsh or austere living conditions, a psychological support that will be unavailable to those headed to Mars.)